Glossary

 To get the most out of your order management system, follow these best practices:

-- Keep Inventory Updated: Regularly update your inventory levels to avoid stockouts and ensure that your orders are fulfilled on time.
+• Keep Inventory Updated: Firms should regularly update their inventory levels to avoid stockouts.
+They should also ensure that their orders are fulfilled on time.

-- Train Your Team: Ensure that your team is trained on using the OMS to ensure smooth operations and avoid any potential issues.
+• Train Your Team: Team’s must be trained on using the OMS to ensure smooth operations and to avoid any potential issues.

 How Order Management Affects Your Bottom Line